Skip to content

 Copy as list of links

-Understanding the Connections list
+Understanding the Connections list (mental model + UI cues)

-Connection score (underlined)
+Connection score (yellow underlined)

 2. Score ranges vary by embedding model.

-Show/hide content (expand or collapse)
+Show/hide content (Expand/collapse)

 Refresh